ycpcs/cs101-spring2017/labs/lab13.md

 Your Task
 =========

-**Note**: This is a fairly large lab.
-Even if you don't finish everything in class, make sure to submit what you have.
-(You can always finish it outside of class and resubmit the finished version.)

-**Also note**: This lab is a lot of fun.

 In this lab, you will write programs to transform a photo of an adorable kitten (source: [placekitten.com](http://placekitten.com/800/600)):

 > ![image](images/lab13/kitten.bmp)